These guidelines apply to any family registrations received after 11 September 2017.

 Age – Typically an Au Pair is between 18 and 27, although there are no restrictions on age for Au Pairs coming from another EU country and therefore they can be older than 27.

+- Pocket money provided should be a minimum of £80 per week for a maximum of 30 hours help per week.
 The number of hours help should be spread over 5 days and agreed by discussion between the Family and the Au Pair before the placement is accepted.
-If the Au Pair agrees to help more than the agreed number of hours a week help, then the pocket money should be increased by £4 for each extra hour.
-In all cases an Au Pair should not provide more than 35 hours help a week.
+If the Au Pair agrees to additional babysitting, then the pocket money should be increased by £4 for each extra hour.

-Au Pairs are exempt from the National Minimum Wage providing they live in a host family’s home and share in the family’s life and leisure activities.
+Please note that Au Pairs are only exempt from the National Minimum Wage providing they live in a host family’s home and share in the family’s life and leisure activities.

 Types of Help – The Family should specify the types of tasks they expect an Au Pair to undertake and these should be consistent with the “Guidelines for Types of Help”, see later in these Guidelines.